ksmaldon/ksmaldon/README.md

 # hi i'm Kylie 👋🏻

-currently  student at the School of Code graduating March 2023  🎓
+Currently a student at the School of Code graduating March 2023  🎓

+Aspiring to be a backend developer

+Languages: